ivineettiwari/Capstone-Project---Sentiment_Based_Product_Recommendation_System/README.md

 ## Conclusion

 This sentiment-based product recommendation system enhances the user experience by combining traditional collaborative filtering with sentiment analysis.
 By offering personalized and sentiment-aware recommendations, it improves customer satisfaction and engagement.
-The system is accessible through a Flask application, with live deployment on Heroku.
+The system is accessible through a Flask application, with live deployment on digital ocean.